RedChimera/IWD2EE/readme.md

 - Dwarves start proficient in axes and hammers.
 - Rock gnomes have +2 Intelligence instead of Constitution.
 - Lightfoot halflings may add half their Dexterity modifier rather than their Strength modifier to the damage of a sling or thrown weapon (if the former is higher).
 - Ghostwise halflings gain 1.5 times their Strength bonus to damage with slings and thrown weapons, as one would with two-handed weapons.
+In addition, their stat penalty is to Intelligence rather than Strength.

 ## Revise racial level adjustment/ECL